lukebond/version-incrementer/README.md

 * It won't wrap the minor number (ie. '10' is okay).
 * It won't wrap the major number (there's a separate method for that).

+If the input isn't in the form x.y.z then it will just return the value that you pass in.

 Inspired by mparke's [increment-version](https://github.com/mparke/increment-version), but works off a string rather than a file.

 ## Example